FCD/NTX Roster Rankings – July 8, 2021 – 3rd Degree

 High: 14 | Low: 23

 |Bayern wants him.
 FCD wants a check.
-Right now he’s playing out of position serviceably but not mistake free. – Buzz
+Right now he’s playing out of position serviceably but not mistake-free. – Buzz

 |15 (+12)